CodingItWrong/outsidein.dev/docs/vue/4-edge-cases.md

 Save and the tests should still pass.

 Now we're finally ready to set up our expectation that the `loadError` should be reset to `false` after starting a load operation.
-Add the following test after the "sets the loading flag" test:
+Add the following test after the "sets a loading flag" test:

 ```js
       it('clears the error flag', () => {